odpi/tsc/meetings/2019-09-04-ODPi-TSC-Meeting-Notes.md

 # AIs

-* John to help us connect to the relevant OpenJS project - done
-* Susan to follow up with JanusGraph
 * Mandy to introduce John to the Palisade team to talk about open source project development - will do that next week.